risu729/MCBE-surface-replacer-generator/README.md

 for MCBE, made by Risu ([@risu_minecraft](https://twitter.com/risu_minecraft))<br>
 <br>
-This program generates functions to replace the world surface to show borders of chunks.<br>
+This program generates functions replacing the world surface to show borders of chunks.<br>
 <br>
 Edit "Settings.txt" to change the settings.<br>
 <br>